alex-kalanis/kwcms_core/README.md

 limits.
 Some parts like caches can stay on each node without problems, some need to be shared across the all instances.
 Then some things might to be problematic - nearly all loaders are filesystem-dependent.

+KWCMS4 introduced usage of libraries *kw_files* which serves as interface to access files on different storage engines.
+Many modules now works through it.

+### Changes across the ages

+- v1 -> initial one, really simple modules, can happen things with cross of admin and presentation
+- v2 -> different way with objects, autoloading, different tree structure, playing with forms
+- v3 -> total rewrite to changed autoloading, yet many things persists like hard-coded dependency on file system and paths as strings
+- v4 -> separation of controllers in modules, uses arrays as paths, user data are now available via appropriate libraries, direct access to user data need no more